Lacquer Thinner vs Paint Thinner: What’s the Difference?

 Benzene0%3% to 7%

-Lacquer thinner and paint thinner are both highly flammable and volatile solvents that require proper ventilation and handling.
+Both lacquer thinner and paint thinner are highly flammable and volatile solvents, necessitating proper ventilation and handling.
 However, lacquer thinner is typically more hazardous than paint thinner and should only be used in a well-ventilated area with appropriate protective equipment.

 Comparison table of Lacquer vs Paint Thinner

-Sure, here’s a comparison table for Lacquer Thinner vs Paint Thinner:
+Here’s a comparison table for Lacquer Thinner vs. Paint Thinner:

 Lacquer ThinnerPaint Thinner